laplacesdemon/php-datagrid/README.md

 ==================================================

 The XGrid provides tabular data grid with a flexible/extensible API.
-The main goal of the XGrid is the maintainablility and reuse.
-So I have focused on the design.
+The main goal of the XGrid is to keep source code maintainable and reusable.
 The development is in phase1 stage.
 Contributions are welcome.

 Please see the tests/XGrid/UsageTest.php file to find out how it works.